-The industries in which Sunoco LP operates are subject to seasonal trends, which may cause its operating costs to fluctuate, affecting its cash flow.
+The industries in which Sunoco LP, ETO's subsidiary, operates are subject to seasonal trends, which may cause our operating costs to fluctuate, affecting our cash flow.

 Sunoco LP relies in part on customer travel and spending patterns, and may experience more demand for gasoline in the late spring and summer months than during the fall and winter.
 Travel, recreation and construction are typically higher in these months in the geographic areas in which Sunoco LP or its commission agents and dealers operate, increasing the demand for motor fuel that they sell and distribute.
 Therefore, Sunoco LP's revenues and cash flows are typically higher in the second and third quarters of our fiscal year.
-As a result, Sunoco LP's results from operations may vary widely from period, affecting Sunoco LP's cash flow.
+As a result, Sunoco LP's results from operations may vary widely from period to period, affecting Sunoco LP's cash flow.